jonculbert/ML-Final-Prjoject-Group-6/README.md

-# Machine Learning for Business Application Final Prjoject for Group 6
+# Machine Learning Final Prjoject for Group 6

 ## Table of contents